m-kozlowski/aircannect/docs/udp_oximetry.md

 `oxi_en` - default on, set off to disable.
 `oxi_udp` - default 8025.
 `oxi_adv` - default auto.
-Auto advertises to AS11 only while UDP oximetry data is fresh.
+Auto advertises to AS11 only while source data is fresh.

 ## Source arbitration